yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 ## Future projects

-This section has lately turned into Project Hades teasing, We won’t apologise for that.
+This section has lately turned into Project Hades teasing, but we won’t apologize for that!
 Here’s more info/teasing:

 While working on implementing SPIR-V for OpenGL, we discovered that Nvidia decided to take the lazy way out and just convert SPIR-V back to GLSL, which is then compiled again to GLASM.
 This not only destroys any benefit we expected to gain when switching to SPIR-V by default, it also causes huge delays and rendering problems.